 WP 1: Closing the cycle of P application in agriculture

-Within WP 1 we aim on developing, testing, and optimising approaches for capturing P in drainage systems and convert the resulting P-containing Fe(III)oxides into marketable fertilisers.
+Within WP 1 we aim on developing, testing, and optimising approaches for capturing P in drainage systems.
+We will convert the resulting P-containing Fe(III)oxides into marketable fertilisers and soil conditioners, and demonstrate the suitability of these products for agriculture.

 WP 1 is lead by the University of Vienna, and has the following objectives: